openstack/watcher/doc/source/dev/plugin/action-plugin.rst

             pass

 This implementation is the most basic one.
-So if you want to have more advanced examples, have a look at the implementation of the actions already provided by Watcher like.
-To get a better understanding on how to implement a more advanced action, have a look at the :py:class:`~watcher.applier.actions.migration.Migrate` class.
+So in order to get a better understanding on how to implement a more advanced action, have a look at the :py:class:`~watcher.applier.actions.migration.Migrate` class.

 Input validation
 ----------------